Lycée Franco-Argentin Jean Mermoz

 Lycée Franco-Argentin Jean Mermoz (Liceo Jean Mermoz) is a large French–Argentine school constituted by three educational levels.
 The school building is situated in the Buenos Aires neighbourhood of Belgrano, Argentina.

+It is directly operated by the Agency for French Education Abroad (AEFE), an agency of the French government.

 History

 The school was founded on October 3, 1967 as a result of a cooperation agreement between France and Argentina.
-Two days later, the first President of the Fifth Republic Charles De Gaulle placed the cornerstone of the future building.
+Two days later, the first president of the Fifth Republic Charles De Gaulle placed the cornerstone of the future building.
 Finally the Lycée opened its doors on March 10, 1969.
 Its name honors the courage of French airman Jean Mermoz and his contribution to the development of South America's aviation.